-Leicester City Council have given Walters Architects the option to withdraw a planning application for an apartment scheme in the city centre due to the lack of an accurate sound survey.
+Leicester City Council has given Walters Architects the option to withdraw a planning application for an apartment scheme in the city centre due to the lack of an accurate sound survey.
 Alternatively, the Local Authority will refuse the application because we are unable to provide the required technical data to accompany the application.

 The sound engineers are unable to collect typical noise data generated by nearby pubs and clubs in this part of the city because venues are closed due to the Lockdown.
 If they undertake the works now the information will just be inaccurate once the units are delivered and the centre is fully functional again.